Best XRP Cards: Which One Actually Fits How You Use XRP (May 2026)

 How XRP Rewards, Spending and Collateral Work

 XRP can connect to a card in three distinct ways: arriving after the purchase as a reward, being sold during the purchase as the funding asset, or sitting as collateral before the purchase to support a credit line.
-Understanding which model a card uses is the fastest way to get a clear picture of its cost profile, tax exposure, and cash-flow impact.
+Knowing which model a card uses is the fastest way to get a clear picture of its cost profile, tax exposure, and cash-flow impact.

 Earn XRP From Everyday Spend

 In this model, the merchant never sees XRP and you are not spending it at checkout.
 The purchase settles in dollars on a credit line, and XRP is credited afterward as the reward asset.
 That keeps the payment flow familiar: refunds, hotel preauthorizations, chargebacks, and billing cycles all behave like a normal credit card.
 The friction shifts to the back end instead, in the form of reward caps, excluded spend categories, reward-posting timing, and the tax record created when earned XRP is later sold or swapped.
+The Gemini Card is the clearest example of this model among U.S. XRP credit cards.

 Spend XRP Through Auto-Conversion

 This model is the closest to direct XRP spending, but it tends to create the most administrative work.
 The card may use fiat first and then sell XRP when the fiat balance runs short, or it may sell XRP as part of the payment flow.
 Either way, a single purchase can generate spread, a disposal event, and a refund mismatch if the merchant later reverses part of the charge.
-It also means you can assume XRP is being spent on every transaction when the card may only touch XRP once fiat runs low.
+It also means you cannot assume XRP is being spent on every transaction when the card may only touch XRP once fiat runs low.

 Borrow Against XRP Without Selling